 Observations made with facilities ranging from X-rays to optical and radio wavelengths were used to understand this remarkable event.
 These multi-messenger observations give astronomers a rare glimpse into the physics at play during the creation of a black hole or neutron star.

 A mysterious bright glow from a new type of supernova

 On June 16, 2018, a sky survey telescope in Hawai’i alerted the astronomical community to the sudden appearance of a new object in the sky.
 It was similar to a supernova, except that it brightened, and then faded, faster than a typical supernova, and was intrinsically brighter at its peak.
-A supernova (from nova, meaning “new” star) is a sudden explosion of a massive star which has reached the end of its lifetime, leading to the formation of a black hole or neutron star.
+A supernova (from nova, meaning “new” star) is a sudden explosion of a massive star that has reached the end of its lifetime, leading to the formation of a black hole or neutron star.

 The transient object, assigned the designation AT2018cow, was immediately nicknamed “the Cow” based on the final 3 letters of its name.
-“The Cow” is located in a relatively nearby galaxy — only 200 million light years away from our own Milky Way galaxy in the direction of the constellation Hercules.
+“The Cow” is located in a relatively nearby galaxy — only 200 million light-years away from our own Milky Way galaxy in the direction of the constellation Hercules.

 It takes a team

 Immediately after receiving the alert, an international research team led by Raffaella Margutti (Northwestern University) leaped into action and began observing the unusual source across the electromagnetic spectrum — at X-ray, optical, infrared, and radio wavelengths.
-Telescopes around the world contributed to the effort using spectroscopy to decode the nature of the source.
+Telescopes around the world contributed to the effort by using spectroscopy to decode the nature of the source.

 Among the telescopes that contributed was the Southern Astrophysical Research Telescope (SOAR) in Chile, whose instruments obtained spectra of the Cow.
 With spectra, which spread out the light in the form of a rainbow, astronomers could quickly confirm that matter was expanding from the object at up to 10 percent the speed of light.
 Régis Cartier, who made the SOAR observations, said: